-Name of Course Semeste r Core/Electiv e/Allied/Pra ctical/Projec t Course/Paper Code Course/Pape r Title Credi t Internal Marks External Marks Practica I / Viva Exam Marks External Exam Time Duration LL.M.
-Core 16040100020101 00 Law & Social Transformat ion in India 6 30 70 2 Two Hours Thirty Minutes
+Name of Course Semester Core/Electiv e/Allied/Prac tical/Project Course/Paper Code Course/Paper Title Credit Internal Marks External Marks Practical / Viva Exam External Exam Time Duration

+Í Marks

+LL.M.
+1 Core 1604010002010100 Law & Social 6 100 - Three Hours

+Transformatio

+n in India

-MODULE-1 : LAW AND SOCIAL TRANSFORMATION IN (Core Course) INDIA.
+MODULE-1: (Core Course) LAW AND SOCIAL TRANSFORMATION IN INDIA.

-Co.1 This course is designed to offer the teacher and the taught with Co.2 Awareness of Indian approaches to social and economic problems in the context of law as a means of social control and change; and Co.3 A spirit of inquiry to explore and exploit law and legal institutions as a means to achieve development within the framework of law.

-Co.4 The endeavour is to make the students aware of the role the law has played and has to play in the contemporary Indian society and evaluation of the introduction of common law system and institutions in India and its impact on further development of law and legal institutions in India.
+- Co.1 This course is designed to offer the teacher and the taught with - Co.2 Awareness of Indian approaches to social and economic problems in the context of law as a means of social control and change; and - Co.3 A spirit of inquiry to explore and exploit law and legal institutions as a means to achieve development within the framework of law. - Co.4 The endeavour is to make the students aware of the role the law has played and has to play in the contemporary Indian society